 Captain Cook, the navigator and explorer who discovered Australia, once said that he didn't want to go further than any man had gone before: he wanted to go as far as a man could go.
 Such ambition led him to discover a new continent.
-We established our first fund, the Fundsmith Equity Fund, with the ambitious aim of running the best fund there has ever been, and certainly the best fund its investors have ever owned.
-This ambition is the same across the four strategies we run.
+We aim to run the best fund there has ever been, and certainly aim to provide the best fund you have ever owned

-It is of course important to clarify what we mean by "best" and your role, as the investor.
-By "best fund" we mean the one with the highest return over a long period of time, adjusted for risk.
+This is an ambitious goal and we need to clarify what we mean by best and where you come in.
+By best fund, we mean the one with the highest return over a long period of time, adjusted for risk.

-You may think it's odd that by best we don't necessarily mean the highest return, certainly not over any short period of time or irrespective of how the returns are achieved.
+You may think it's odd that by best we don't necessarily mean the fund with the highest return, certainly not over any short period of time or irrespective of how the returns are achieved.
 Investment is subject to a lot of fads and cycles.
 A good example was the Dotcom mania when Technology, Media and Telecommunications stocks rose to valuations which could not be supported by any rational analysis.
-If you weren't invested in technology stocks during that period (and we wouldn't have been) you would have underperformed the market.
-We would be happy to have done so, as we would never own a share in a company that we did not think was both good and, at a minimum, fairly valued.
-We would not own something because it is fashionable and might go up because, eventually, it goes down.
+If you weren't invested in technology stocks in that period (and we wouldn't have been) then you would have underperformed the market.
+We would be happy to have done so, as we would never own a share in a company which we did not think was both good and at worst fairly valued.
+We would not own something because it is fashionable and might go up.
+Because eventually it goes down.
 Usually by a lot.